If you are looking for the perfect spot to chill, or have an adventure, have a look at our picks for the best beaches in Colombia.

 Located less than an hour drive south from Cartagena, Playa Blanca — as its name implies — is a stretch of white sandy beach bordered by pristine waters, which makes it an ideal choice for a day trip from Cartagena.
 As expected, Playa Blanca can get quite crowded in high season.

 You can get there by boat or by car.
 And to fully enjoy Playa Blanca, we definitely recommend spending there a couple of nights.
-Since most visitors come only for the day, the place gets more quiet and relaxing after the last boat with tourist departs.
-Then, you’ll get to enjoy a less crowded beach, a stunning sunset, a nice dinner and tropical cocktails; just before you go to sleep lulled by the sound of the sea.
+Since most visitors come only for the day, the place gets quieter and relaxing after the last boat with tourists departs.
+Then, you’ll get to enjoy a less crowded beach, a stunning sunset, a nice dinner, and tropical cocktails; just before you go to sleep lulled by the sound of the sea.
 What else can you ask for?

 This small archipelago is formed by ten islands located just off the coast of Tolú, on the Caribbean coast.
-Featuring white sand beaches, pristine waters, and mangrove lagoons; this collection of islands are a popular holiday destination for local tourists.
+Featuring white-sand beaches, pristine waters, and mangrove lagoons; this collection of islands is a popular holiday destination for local tourists.
 Interestingly, not many foreign visitors venture further south than Cartagena, so you won’t find many visitors here if you don’t travel during local holidays.

 The most popular island in the archipelago is Isla Múcura, where you can find most lodging options.
 The beach there is shallow and the sea is quite calm, which is perfect for relaxing.
 Another interesting place to see is El Islote, the most densely populated island on Earth.
 This tiny island is where most local people live, and it’s home to about 500 people.

 Hidden in one of Colombia’s most isolated corners, Capurganá and Sapzurro are located near the border with Panama and used to be one of the main routes for drug smugglers.
 Getting there is an adventure in and out of itself.
 So few tourists venture out to this remote spot, although that seems to be changing lately.